 Every Color Has Meaning

-White - White is a spiritually significant color often found in garments worn at religious ceremonies.
+- White: White is a spiritually significant color often found in garments worn at religious ceremonies.
 Fabric dyeing of any sort is traditionally regarded as being spiritually impure.
 Priests are therefore often associated with this color.
-White is also a color of mourning and white sari are common garments for widows.
+White is also a color of mourning, and white sari is common garments for widows.

-Red - Unlike black, red has a number of positive connotations, making it a very popular color.
-Commonly worn by brides of all castes, red was traditionally associated with the warrior class in addition the being symbolic of sex and fertility.
+- Red: Unlike black, red has some positive connotations, making it a trendy color.
+Commonly worn by brides of all castes, red was traditionally associated with the warrior class — also, the being symbolic of sex and fertility.

 05 of 06

 Saris Include a Number of Symbolic Motifs

 Here are just a few:

 - Parrot: A romantic element, the parrot was considered a symbol of passion and courting.

 - Elephant: A crucial element directly associated with the Hindu god Ganesh, the elephant motif represents "water, fertility, royalty and regal power."